 What is data rescue and why is Met Éireann involved in it?

-Data rescue is the process whereby original data records are catalogued and imaged.
+Data rescue is the process whereby original data records are catalogued, imaged and transformed into digital format.
 Met Éireann’s archive contains handwritten climate and rainfall records dating back to the mid-1800s.
 These data records are at risk, due to the vulnerability of the original paper, and it is therefore very important to digitise them to ensure that we have as long a climate record as possible.

 Digitised long-term, high quality climatological series are vital in order to understand climate change.
 They are also important for verification of climate models, allow trends and extreme events to be assessed on a longer time scale, support effective climate risk management and improve future climate projections.